jamesgurung/newsletter-builder/README.md

     * Customise the contents of the `StaticWebsite` folder in this repository, for example replacing placeholders with their appropriate values.
 Then upload to the `$web` blob container.
 Also upload `logo.jpg` (250x250px), `logo-hd.jpg` (1200x1200px), `favicon.ico`, and `icon-192x192.png`.
     * Enable CORS for blob `GET` requests from the domain where the newsletter builder will be hosted (e.g. `https://build.newsletter.example.com`).

-4. Create an Azure CDN endpoint with the static website as its origin, and a custom domain set for where you would like your newsletter to be available online (e.g. `newsletter.example.com`).
+3. Create an Azure CDN endpoint with the static website as its origin, and a custom domain set for where you would like your newsletter to be available online (e.g. `newsletter.example.com`).
 Enable compression.
 Add the following rules:
     * If request protocol = `HTTP` then URL redirect Found (302), HTTPS
     * If URL file extension = `jpg`, `png`, `pdf`, `css`, or `js` (lowercase) then modify response header: overwrite `Cache-Control` `max-age=31536000`, and then cache expiration: override `365` days.
     * If URL file extension = `json`, `html`, or `txt` (lowercase) then modify response header: overwrite `Cache-Control` `no-cache`, and then cache expiration: bypass cache.
     * If URL path does not contain `.` then modify response header: overwrite `Cache-Control` `no-cache`, and then cache expiration: bypass cache.

+4. Create an [Azure AI Foundry](https://ai.azure.com/) project and deploy an OpenAI model that you would like to use for giving feedback on articles.

 5. Create an Azure app registration.
     * Name - `Newsletter Builder`